jmakino/clop-crystal/README.md

 * No way to use same option multiple times (such as -s 1 -s 2 ...).
   You can use string  as -s 1,2 and then decode it.

+## To do

+* give some human-readable error message for problems of option definition text